 Changing Lives by Transforming Smiles

 I have a passion for what I do.
 Every day, I see the profound, positive change that orthodontic treatment brings to patients’ lives.
-I love how every patient has a unique personality and clinical challenges, which requires solutions tailored specifically to them.
+I love how every patient has a unique personality and clinical challenges, which require solutions tailored specifically to them.
 My work is never boring, my patients bring excitement and energy to the office, and I see their confidence and self-esteem grow along with their new smile.

 My Practice Philosophy

-I know that crooked teeth or poor facial balance can have a profound, negative impact on a person’s self-esteem and their overall psychological well-being.
+I know that crooked teeth or poor facial balance can have a profound, negative impact on a person’s self-esteem and overall psychological well-being.
 For this reason, I am always willing to work with patients and their families to ensure treatment begins at an optimal time for the best treatment outcome.
 In order to do this, my practice offers many financial options and will find terms that work with a family’s budget.

-I earned my Bachelor of Science in microbiology.
+I earned a Bachelor of Science in microbiology.
 I was awarded my Doctorate of Dental Surgery from the University of Maryland at Baltimore.
 Following a year of residency at the Lancaster Cleft Palate Clinic in Pennsylvania, I completed specialty training in orthodontics at the University of Illinois at Chicago.
-Along with my certificate in orthodontics, I earned a Master of Science for my research on the facial growth and development in patients who have cleft lip and palate.
+Along with my certificate in orthodontics, I earned a Master of Science for my research on facial growth and development in patients who have cleft lip and palate.